Health Lifestyle

 iStock.com/Vitalina

-Watermelon is so yummy; I don’t even have to try to convince folks that it’s one of the healthiest foods around.
+Watermelon is so yummy, I don’t even have to try to convince folks that it’s one of the healthiest foods around.
 But it’s earned inclusion, so here goes.
-Watermelon contains a couple of signature amino acids, L-citrulline and L-arginine, which are both chemical precursors of that all-important NO. It’s also rich in antioxidant phytonutrients like polyphenols and carotenoids that have also been shown to support cardiovascular health.
+Watermelon contains two signature amino acids, L-citrulline and L-arginine, which are both chemical precursors of that all-important NO. It’s also rich in antioxidant phytonutrients, such as polyphenols and carotenoids, which have been shown to support cardiovascular health.

 To eat watermelon for blood pressure, try one of these recipes: